isomerpages/mpa-seathedifference/index.md

       alt: Shore or Not
   - infobar:
       title: Sea the Difference
-      description: "Use this section for the contest? "
+      description: Use this section for the contest?
       button: DISCOVER HERE
       url: https://www.mpa.gov.sg/home
 ---